Skip to main content

 After the Trip

-Post-trip travel prompter (International Travelers should use this Travel spreadsheet instead.
+2. Fill out the post-trip travel prompter (International Travelers should use this Travel spreadsheet instead.
 Make sure to check all the tabs!)

 Airfare: Provide the receipt showing how much you paid.
 The flight must be in your name.